Weingut Moenchhof, One of the Oldest German Wineries with a Monk-Built Cellar

-Weingut Moenchhof is a winery in the Moselle region.
-It is one of the oldest wineries in the region.
+Weingut Moenchhof is a winery in the Mosel region.
+It is one of the oldest wineries in the area.
 Cistercian Abbey used to own the winery in the past.
-In fact, documents from Pope Alexander III in 1177 show that there were vineyards in and around the Urzig village.
-The Himmeroder monks built the cellars in 1509 that are still in use today.
-Archaeological diggings near vineyards uncovered one of the most ancient and largest wine presses north of the Alps that shows that viticulture is going in this region for 2000 years.
+Documents from Pope Alexander III in 1177 show that there were vineyards in and around Urzig village.
+The Himmeroder Monks built the cellars in 1509, which is still in use today.
+Archaeological diggings near vineyards uncovered one of the most ancient and largest wine presses north of the Alps.
+This discovery shows that viticulture has been going on in this region for 2000 years.

-After secularization, the Eymael family bought the estate from Napoleon in 1804 at a Paris auction.
-Robert Eymael owns the winery since 1994, and Volker Besch manages the work in the vineyards and the cellars.
-The winery aims to keep the harvest low so that there is no compromise in the quality of their wines.
+After secularization, the Eymael Family bought the estate from Napoleon in 1804 at a Paris auction.
+Robert Eymael has owned the winery since 1994, and Volker Besch manages the work in the vineyards and the cellars.
+The winery aims to keep the harvest low so that there is no compromise in their wines’ quality.

 The wines of the region reflect the features of the land.
-The vineyards are present at high slopes where there are optimum rainfall and sunlight, perfect for the growth of grapes.
-Their vineyards are present on the slopes of Erdener Treppchen, Urziger Wurzgarten, and the most prized, Erdener Pralat.
-The vines only grow the native and rootless Riesling variety of grapes used to produce their white and sparkling wines.
+The vineyards are present at high slopes where there are optimum rainfall and sunlight, perfect for grapes’ growth.
+Weingut Moenchhof’s vineyards are present on the slopes of Erdener Treppchen, Urziger Wurzgarten, and the most prized, Erdener Pralat.
+The vineyards grow the native and ungrafted Riesling, which produces their classic white and sparkling wines.
 The wines have a unique taste and aroma.
-Famous hotels, restaurants, and wine retailers all over the world value the quality and features of the Moenchoff Riesling wines.
+Famous hotels, restaurants, and wine retailers worldwide value the quality and features of the Moenchoff Riesling wines.